David Choi: Only You (2007–08)

 Choi released his first album in 2008.
-Entitled Only You, it contained mainly love songs, notably "Love", "Won't Even Start", "Something To Believe," and "Only You".
+Entitled Only You.
+It contained mainly love songs, notably "Love", "Won't Even Start", "Something To Believe," and "Only You".
 In 2009, he released a Korean special edition of the album, containing three bonus tracks.
 "Won't Even Start" became his hit single, and he released a music video for it, collaborating with Wong Fu Productions in producing his first official music video.

 By My Side (2009–10)

 On February 21, 2009, he performed at the annual Kollaboration talent show, and within a space of half a year (4th quarter 2009 to 1st Quarter 2010), Choi compiled composed songs into his second album, By My Side, released on May 18, 2010.
 He released a music video for its lead single "That Girl" on the same day.
 The music video was produced by him and his friends via Wong Fu Productions.
-It starred Julia Chang as 'that girl' opposite him, and it was his second collaboration with the production company, and He also released a Korean edition, with two bonus tracks: "Valentines" and "My Company".
+It starred Julia Chang as 'that girl' opposite him, and it was his second collaboration with the production company.
+He also released a Korean edition, with two bonus tracks: "Valentines" and "My Company".